benoitj/blog.benoitj.ca/content/posts/how-i-use-linux-desktop-at-work-part3-guest-additions.md

 ## Automating the whole thing {#automating-the-whole-thing}

-Now, we do not want to do this manually everytime, lets automate this.
+Now, we do not want to do this manually every time, lets automate this.

 This comes in two parts:

-1.  binding the iso to the DVD drive
+1.  binding the ISO to the DVD drive
 2.  mounting and building

-### Binding the iso to the DVD drive {#binding-the-iso-to-the-dvd-drive}
+### Binding the ISO to the DVD drive {#binding-the-iso-to-the-dvd-drive}

-Now automating binding of the iso is fairly easy with vagrant.
-You just have to use the modifyvm to create a CD drive and tell to "put" the iso file in the drive:
+Now automating binding of the ISO is fairly easy with vagrant.
+You just have to use the modifyvm to create a CD drive and tell to "put" the ISO file in the drive:

 ```ruby
 vb.customize ['storageattach', :id, '--storagectl', 'IDE Controller', '--device', 1, '--port', 1, '--type', 'dvddrive', '--medium', 'C:\Program Files\Oracle\Virtualbox\VBoxGuestAdditions.iso']